dhall-lang/dhall-lang/standard/imports.md

 Carefully note that `"s"` in the above judgment is a Dhall `Text` literal.
-This implies that if you an import an expression as `Text` and you also protect the import with a semantic integrity check then the you encode the string literal as a Dhall expression and then hash that.
+This implies that if you import an expression as `Text` and you also protect the import with a semantic integrity check then you encode the string literal as a Dhall expression and hash that.
 The semantic integrity check is not a hash of the raw underlying text.

+If an import ends with `as Bytes`, import the raw contents of the file as a `Bytes` value instead of importing the file a Dhall expression:

+    parent </> import₀ = import₁
+    canonicalize(import₁) = child
+    referentiallySane(parent, child)
+    Γ(child) = 0x"0123456789abcdef" using responseHeaders  ; Read the raw contents of the file
+    corsCompliant(parent, child, responseHeaders)
+    ─────────────────────────────────────────────────────────────
+    (Δ, parent) × Γ ⊢ import₀ as Bytes ⇒ 0x"0123456789abcdef" ⊢ Γ

+Similar to the `as Text` import, note that `0x"0123456789abcdef"` in the above judgment is a Dhall `Bytes` literal and the same observation concerning semantic integraty checks applies: The semantic integrity check is not a hash of the raw underlying byte string but the one of the encoded Dhall expression.

 If an import ends with `as Location`, import its location as a value of type `< Local : Text | Remote : Text | Environment : Text | Missing >` instead of